rxliuli/site/packages/v5/src/data/projects/ponytab.md

 ## 🚀 Installation

-1. Visit the Chrome Web Store (coming soon)
+1. Visit the Chrome Web Store
 2. Click "Add to Chrome"
 3. Open a new tab to see the beautiful MLP artwork!